InMecha/fla-volta/README.md

 Thanks to Georgi Gerganov for his work.

-Norm kernel is original work.
+Norm kernel is our original work.

 AGPL-3.0 — INMECHA INC, 2026.